 - 10 black cardamom

-- Orange colour optional
+- orange colour food grade colour, optional

 - Remove the seeds from the black cardamom and set them aside.
 You can use the shells in chai or cooking

 - Mix together besan and three cups of water.
 It should be of pouring consistency.
 Make sure that you mix it well and there no lumps, even small ones

 - You can add food grade orange colour to the besan mix to get the desired colour (optional)

 - Set ghee in a karahi (wok) to heat.
 Add few drops of the besan mix to see if the ghee is sufficiently hot.
 If the besan droplets rise to the top of the oil quickly then ghee is ready for fyring.

 - In parallel, cook sugar with 3 cups of water until it's one-thread consistency.